aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

 1. Can i execute the cleanup-script.sh if the neptune cluster is in stopped state?

     No. Cloudformation deletion will fail with the error "Db cluster neptunedbcluster is in stopped state".
-Please start the neptune cluster either through the aws console or cli command before proceeding.
+Please start the neptune cluster either through the aws console or cli command before proceeding with the cleanup.

 2. What to do when the CloudFormation failed to create neptune cluster with the error "The following resource(s) failed to create: [ElasticIP3, ElasticIP1, ElasticIP2]"?